tgwoodcock/hdf5view/README.md

 ## **6. Contributing**

-If you are intersted in contributing to the hdf5view project, please see the [contributing guide](https://tgwoodcock.github.io/hdf5view/dev/index.html).
+If you are interested in contributing to the hdf5view project, please see the [contributing guide](https://tgwoodcock.github.io/hdf5view/dev/index.html).

 ## TODO: